Gravitational waves from low-scale cosmic strings: GWB spectrum in the VOS model

 where $\tilde{c} \simeq 0.23$ is the so-called loop-chopping parameter; similar to $\alpha_L$, it needs to be extracted from numerical simulations~\citep{Martins:2000cs,Blanco-Pillado:2011egf,Blanco-Pillado:2013qja}. $\bar{v}$ denotes the root-mean-square velocity of the long strings.
 Its time dependence, alongside the time dependence of the dimensionless correlation length $\xi$, is described by the VOS equations.
 We numerically solve these equations, which provides us with the explicit time dependence of $\bar{v}$ and $\xi$ and hence the explicit time dependence of $C$ and $y$.
 In this numerical analysis, we explicitly take into account the exact evolution of the scale factor $a$ and the full temperature dependence of $g_*$.

 The machinery in Eqs.~\eqref{eq:OGW2} to \eqref{eq:Cstar} allows us to compute the GWB spectrum from cosmic strings for any choice of the string tension $G\mu$ and initial temperature $T_{\rm ini}$.
 As explained in the previous section, we are mostly interested in scenarios based on the identification $T_{\rm ini} \rightarrow T_{\rm fric}$ or $T_{\rm ini} \rightarrow T_{\rm cusp}$.
 For each of these two cases, we consider two explicit benchmark points whose location in parameter space is indicated in Fig.~\ref{fig:Tscales} and whose respective values of $G\mu$ and $T_{\rm ini}$ are listed in Table~\ref{tab:points}.
 At this point, note that, once $T_{\rm ini}$ has been identified with a particular temperature scale, it is no longer an independent parameter but rather a function of $G\mu$.
 This means that the $G\mu$ values in Table~\ref{tab:points} are freely chosen; the $T_{\rm ini}$ values in the last column, however, follow from evaluating $T_{\rm fric}$ or $T_{\rm cusp}$ at the respective values of $G\mu$.
+The four benchmark points shown in Fig.~\ref{fig:Tscales} roughly span the phenomenologically interesting parameter region.
+Parameter points in between these benchmark points might, e.g., be realized in scenarios where particle emission from string cusps is less efficient than what is described by Eq.~\eqref{eq:Pcusp}~\cite{Olum:1998ag}, such that $T_{\rm cusp}$ moves closer to $T_{\rm fric}$.

 The GWB spectra for our four benchmark points are shown in Fig.~\ref{fig:4spectra}.
 As discussed in Sec.~\ref{sec:intro}, they display indeed a characteristic sequence of peaks and dips close to their respective maxima.
 We emphasize that the four GWB spectra in Fig.~\ref{fig:4spectra} follow straightforwardly from the standard VOS framework for the GW signal from cosmic strings and our choice of parameter values in Table~\ref{tab:points}.
 No extra ingredient or assumption beyond what we already discussed is required in order to arrive at these signal predictions for low-scale strings.
 This observation is the main result of the present paper.
 The VOS model predicts a GW signal from low-scale strings that is qualitatively very different from the GW signal from high-scale strings.
 For a favorable choice of parameter values, the GW signal from low-scale strings, including the sequence of peaks and dips in the spectrum, might be even observable by future experiments such as BBO and DECIGO.